sackh/playground/README.md

 # playground
-This is just code snippets.
+This repo is just for practice purpose only.